MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 Given this, teleportation should be easy to setup and just work out of the box.
 In case something does not, for example when editing an old scene or after changing the position of the XR Teleport layer, it is possible to reset the layers on the rig and all anchors and areas in the scene.
 To do so, select `Tools > VR Builder > Developer > Configure Teleportation Layers`.
 Note that this will overwrite your existing layer masks and select the `XR Teleport` layer on all of them.

-## Default Behaviors
+## Behaviors

 Behaviors are used to make something happen in the process.
 Behaviors can be as simple as giving instructions and hints, making new objects visible, or animating an object in the scene.
 What they have in common is that something happens without requiring an intervention by the user.
-This section lists the default behaviors included in this package.
+This section lists the behaviors included in VR Builder.

 ------

+### Guidance

-### Guidance/Play Audio File
+#### Play Audio File

-#### Description
+##### Description

 The Play Audio File behavior plays an audio clip loaded from the `Resources` folder in your project’s asset folder.
 VR Builder supports all audio file formats supported by Unity, which are: